What Is a Botnet?

 Phishing attacks

 Botnets can be used to send phishing emails or text messages.
-These emails or text messages often appear to be from a legitimate source, such as a bank or credit card company.
+Botnet phishing emails or text messages often appear to be from a legitimate source, such as a bank or credit card company.
 When the victim clicks on a link in the email or text message, they are taken to a fake website that looks like the real website.
 After the victim enters their personal information on the fake website, the attacker can steal it.

 Click fraud